blogjs/blogjs.github.io/_posts/2016-06-16-creating-angular-directive.markdown

 </select>
 (what is actually the fastest solution of that issue) .

-But I've decided to make three-state-checkbox.
-I wanted it to be clean and semantic solution, so I've also decided to create at home **open-source package** with AngularJS directory of **three-state-checkbox**.
+But I've decided to make three-state checkbox.
+I wanted it to be clean and semantic solution, so I've also decided to create **open-source package** with AngularJS directory of **three-state-checkbox**.
 <!--more-->

 ___